JensJoschi/variability_timing/methods.md

 Multiple articles did not contain raw data or figures, or the raw data in figures was not unambigously linked to the populations (use of same symbols for all populations).
 In 12 cases the data could not be retrieved (todo), and the studies had to be removed from analysis (179 populations).
 The calculation of reliable slope estimates required in general at least four day length measurements, with two points on the sloped part of the reaction norm and two points defining upper and lower limits (though upper or lower limits could be imputed in 3 cases; see below).
-28 studies did not fulfil these requirements for three populations and were removed.
-36 studies and 211 populations remained.
+32 studies (144 populations) did not fulfil these requirements for three populations and were removed.
+34 studies and 195 populations remained.